 From my experience of over 40 years, I can tell that when you are training employees, you are not interested in how many hours they have or what their post-test scores are; you are interested in making sure that they can do their assigned job at the end of the day.

-I would like to discuss three aspects of L&D that will help you in increasing digital adoption and driving expert performance at your respective organizations: the training perspective, how customers perceive digital adoption, and what is the learning philosophy that L&D professionals should adhere to for the dynamic training requirements.
+I would like to discuss three aspects of L&D that will help you in increasing digital adoption and driving expert performance at your respective organizations: the training perspective, how customers perceive digital adoption, and what is the learning philosophy that L&D professionals should adhere to for the

 To understand the general training perspective, let us consider a 2-dimensional graph where emotion and complexity represent the X and Y-axis respectively.
 The bottom left corner represents low-complexity low emotion tasks, while the top right corner represents high-complexity high-emotion tasks.
 It is a trainer’s job to guide new hires and help them move from low-emotion, low-complexity tasks to high-emotion, high-complexity tasks.